AustinT/book-summaries/non-fiction/2019-08-27_better_angels_of_our_nature.md

  but that he has a theory, tries to look at stats, and at the very least the stats don't seem to show the opposite trend (even though you might not be able to reject the null hypothesis).
+ So he isn't going too far with his shaky stats.
 2. It is clearly written for an American leftist and nobody else.
  There are so many references to specifically the American leftist  values and movements, it felt like the book's subtext was "being on the left puts